drivechain-project/drivechain.info/faq/index.md

 The idea is that greedy miners will not kill the goose that lays the golden eggs.

-See [the original 2015 post](https://www.truthcoin.info/blog/drivechain/#drivechains-security) and also [this math](//) for concret numbers.
+See [the original 2015 post](https://www.truthcoin.info/blog/drivechain/#drivechains-security) and also [this math](https://www.drivechain.info/blog/fees/) for concrete numbers.

-When a sidechain is "unpopular", ie:

-* Has low total txn fees, AND/OR
-* If the sidechain went away, the market price of Bitcoin would NOT fall significantly.

-In such a case, Miners lose very little, economically, by taking the sidechain's coins.
-Especially if mining turnover is low (among pools/devices), and hashrate is stable.
+Withdrawals are very slow, deliberate, rare, and auditable.
+It is impossible for miners to steal coins, without it being a deliberate concious, comitted effort over 3-6 months.
+To steal coins in this way, would be to conciously pull the plug on the Drivechain idea.

-### Isn't that bad? ### {#user-sovereignty}
+### Isn't that a bad model? ### {#user-sovereignty}

 Not really.